webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Defends-the-Weak.md

 ---
 aliases:
-- "Defends the Weak"
+  - Defends the Weak
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Support
+title: Defends the Weak
+collection: Foci
+kind: Compendium
 ---
 ## Defends the Weak
 You stand up for the helpless, the weak, and the unprotected.